devjta/SilkySignature/README.md

 });
 ```
 To get signature image
+* `getTransparentSignatureBitmapTrimOnStrokes()` - A signature bitmap with a transparent background which trims the bitmap very fast.
 * `getSignatureBitmap()` - A signature bitmap with a white background.
 * `getTransparentSignatureBitmap()` - A signature bitmap with a transparent background.
 * `getSignatureSvg()` - A signature Scalable Vector Graphics document.